-Sylvia Sky, experienced astrologer and Tarot reader, reviews horoscope and psychic sites and writes about astrology, Tarot, and the occult.
+Sylvia Sky, M.A., M.F.A., experienced astrologer, writes about astrology, Tarot, and spirituality.

 Moe, Larry, and Curly: Two Are Libras